mistic100/jQuery-QueryBuilder/README.md

 ### Run

  * `npm install` to install Node dependencies .
- * `npm build` to build a standalone builder.
+ * `npm run build` to build a standalone builder.
- * `npm serve` to open the example page with automatic build and livereload.
+ * `npm run serve` to open the example page with automatic build and livereload.

 #### Options for show/hide feature